 Supervised treatment orders

-A supervised treatment order (STO) is an order made by the Victorian Civil and Administrative A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(VCAT) under section 191 of the Disability Act.
+A supervised treatment order (STO) is an order made by the Victorian Civil and Administrative Tribunal (VCAT) under section 191 of the Disability Act.

 A STO may be made if: